yuzono/anime-extensions/src/en/hanime/docs/API.md

 ## CORS Configuration

-The API uses preflight OPTIONS requests for cross-origin access:
+The API uses preflight OPTIONS requests for cross-origin access. **All API calls** to `cached.freeanimehentai.net` are preceded by OPTIONS preflight requests.
+This was confirmed from live traffic analysis (2026-04) — every GET and POST to the API domain triggers a CORS preflight cycle.

+> **Implementation note:** When making requests from a browser or browser-like environment, expect each API call to result in two HTTP requests (OPTIONS + GET/POST).
+Non-browser clients (e.g., OkHttp, axios from Node.js) typically do not trigger preflight requests since CORS is a browser-enforced policy.

 ```http
 OPTIONS /api/v10/search_hvs HTTP/1.1